Frunez/CV/CV.md

 Warehouse operative (March 2016 - June 2016)

+    - Worked in a team packaging and labelling luxury products for Fortnam and Mason.
+    - Worked at AIM composites, coating and polishing interior air plane parts to perfection.

 Freelance graphic designer (July 2015 - June 2016)

+    - Made and edited photographs of products for a beauty magazine.
+    - Created a book cover and some logos for CEPS.
+    - Illustrated a children's book called Bear & Chick for an independent writer.

 ### Hobbies

 Although I've decided to stop my pursuit of a career in graphic design, that hasn't stopped from experimenting creatively, and most recently I've delved into 3D graphics.
-I've played guitar for 9 years, and I love to produce my own music, inspired by the likes of Flying Lotus and many other artists across all genres.
+I've played guitar for 9 years.
+I love to produce my own music, inspired by the likes of Flying Lotus and many other artists across all genres.
 I also like to do some DIY because if I can make it myself, why buy it?